FantomeBeignet/ceten_tv/README.md

 - `REDIS_PASSWORD` should be the password of the Redis server.
 You can generate one with `openssl rand -base64 32`

 To make the automated calendar image generator work, you should put the `credentials.json` and `token.json` files from the Google Cloud Platform in the `calendar/config` folder.
+You also need to set the `CALENDAR_URL` environment variable to the URL of the calendar to use.

 ## Usage